justinhelmer/gh-release-manager/README.md

 **available [options](#common-options):** [_opts_](#opts), [_build_](#build), [_quiet_](#quiet), [_urlBase_](#urlbase), [_verbose_](#verbose)

 `GRM` includes a bundle of tools for dynamically building a website; similar to popular tools like [Jekyll](https://jekyllrb.com/).
 However, the toolset provided in `GRM` is much more powerful, as it is built on top of [Metalsmith](http://www.metalsmith.io/).
 It runs purely in `node`, so there is no extra `Ruby` dependency.
-It also integrates seamlessly with the `Gulp` pipeline for exceptional performance.
+It also integrates seamlessly with the `vinyl` pipeline for exceptional performance.

 To take advantage of this toolset, get familiar with [Handlebars](http://handlebarsjs.com/) which is used as the templating engine, and [Sass](http://sass-lang.com/) which is the included `CSS` preprocessor.